seladb/SimpleCMS/README.md

 ### Accessing the server

-Post installation the server will be available via this URL: <http://127.0.0.1:8000/>
+Post installation the server should be available via this URL: <http://127.0.0.1:8000/>

-There are two views currently available:
+There are currently two views available:

 - Admin view: <http://127.0.0.1:8000/admin/>
 - GraphiQL view: <http://127.0.0.1:8000/graphql/>

 ### Run tests

-To run the unit-tests please execute the following command:
+To run the unit-tests execute the following command:

 ```shell
 python manage.py test